rwb/cr430/README.md

 * Sampling design: 60 addresses selected in each of 238 ecological areas (i.e., communities - see footnote 6 on p.
 783).
 Interviews were conducted among persons 16 years of age and older in the households that were selected.
 There was an 80% response rate.
 * This is a type of cluster sampling which is essential for conducting communities and crime research.
 * Measures of social disorganization -- pp. 783-784.
+* This concludes the material that will be covered on Assignment #7 this week.